Blackbox (album)

 Blackbox is the fourth studio album of the Norwegian band Major Parkinson.
 It was released on 27 October 2017.
 The album features a new lineup and has an emphasis on dark, ambient electronica mixed with pop and prog rock.

 The critical reception to the album has been positive.
+In 2023, Loudwire mentioned the album in their list of the best progressive rock & metal albums of each year since 1983.